doki-theme/doki-theme-jetbrains/README.md

 ## Contributing

-If you want to get your workstation set up to work on the plugin.
-Then you'll want to checkout the [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on what is needed.
+If you want to get your workstation set up to work on the plugin, then you'll want to check out the [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on what is needed.

 ## Quick Theme Switch